ParadigmCurrency/Paradigm/README.md

 ### Automated Testing

 Developers are strongly encouraged to write [unit tests](/doc/unit-tests.md) for new code, and to submit new unit tests for old code.
-Unit teqsts can be compiled and run (assuming they weren't disabled in configure) with: `make check`
+Unit tests can be compiled and run (assuming they weren't disabled in configure) with: `make check`

 There are also [regression and integration tests](/qa) of the RPC interface, written